 Platforms, price, and what the deluxe edition includes

-Beast of Reincarnation launches on PC, PlayStation 5, and Xbox Series X|S. It will be available on Xbox Game Pass from day one.
+Beast of Reincarnation releases on PC, PlayStation 5, and Xbox Series X|S. It launches day one on Xbox Game Pass.

 The April 20 pre-order trailer shows Emma using the deluxe edition bonus items in actual gameplay, so you can see exactly what they look like before committing.